byui-cse/cse450-course/source/module-01/exploration-01.md

 * Learn how to load, explore, and filter data with the Pandas library.
 * Perform some basic data visualization with the Seaborn graphing library.

-Througout this exploration, when you're asked to use a new function or library, we'll usually provide a link to that function's documentation, or a tutorial related to it.
+Throughout this exploration, when you're asked to use a new function or library, we'll usually provide a link to that function's documentation, or a tutorial related to it.

 ## Introduction